Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 So, what do other fabrics do that cotton does not?
 The short answer goes something along the lines of the following: “wick”.
 A more detailed answer for different fabrics is given below.

 Let’s start with the drawbacks.
-Wool fabrics are, generally speaking, a pricier option that can take a long time to dry out when wet.
+Wool hiking underwear and mid-layers are, generally speaking, a pricier option that can take a long time to dry out when wet.
 It also doesn’t wick moisture quite as well as high-performing synthetic fabrics and can absorb up to 35% of its own weight in water.

 The positives are that wool is a massive improvement on cotton.
 Not only does it continue to insulate when wet, it also offers a better warmth-to-weight ratio than most synthetic products, is highly breathable, and wicks reasonably well.
 Some merino wool synthetic blends, such as those produced by Icebreaker, offer much better performance wicking-wise.